 A big moment for us was when we won the trust of the owner of the neighbouring Silkaatsnek Nature Reserve, where we then were allowed to offer Game Drives, Hikes and our personal favourite; Horseback Safaris.

 Everything went well, but unfortunately the owner of the lodge decided to get greedy and we made the painful decision to leave at the start of 2017.
 We were lucky enough to have built a network of incredible friends in tourism during those 3.5 years and everyone assisted where they could, but the Silkaatsnek Nature Reserve still attracted us.

 We were the first in nearly twenty years to develop tourism activities at the reserve and after many talks, the owner decided to give us a chance to continue growing the good reputation we now had in the area.

 We bought our own pick-up vehicle and installed benches on the back, so that we could take guests on Game Drives.
 Soon we found the opportunity to get our own eleven horses, which we trained for the Horseback Safaris.

 What an amazing experience!
 We also worked hard on the gardens and buildings, so that we could offer self-catering chalets to visitors, which worked very well in combination with the activities in the Nature Reserve.

 We were living a dream and learned a lot.
 We were incredibly lucky to be at the right place at the right time and together with following our gut feeling, perseverance and a little ‘’fake it till you make it’’ we also started our own tour company 1 2 Travel Africa to assist more people to come experience this extraordinary continent.

-Sign up for our Newsletter (at the bottom of the page) to stay updated on our adventures.
-We are looking forward to meeting you in Africa!
+Sign up for our newsletter (at the bottom of the page) to stay updated on our adventures and to find out more about the possibilities of visiting Malawi.